 Rates for boiler-houses, sub-stations, switch-rooms, stores, garages and similar accommodation should be built-up as described in the preceding paragraphs.
 Rates for minor items may be taken from paragraph 13.
-Rates for laboratories of a standard similar to offices should be derived from the office rates in paragraph 5 although the valuers attention is drawn to the SAA Clean Rooms and Universities, Colleges and other Institutions Practice Notes.
+Rates for laboratories of a standard similar to offices should be derived from the office rates in paragraph 5 although the valuers attention is drawn to the SAA Industrial Properties Committee PN5 Valuation of Subjects Containing Clean Rooms and SAA Public Buildings Committee PN 12 Valuation of Universities, Colleges and other Institutes of Higher and Further Education.